 Unless you have one made in Louisiana where baking king cakes is an art form (and a matter of life and death), you’re best tackling the tasty dessert at home.
 The ingredients will run you approximately $20, but you’ll have a wholesome, rich, and gorgeous king cake as your party showstopper.

 For those of you who prefer to get down and dirty in the kitchen, roll out sticky dough, and sweep up explosions of flour, I present to you this recipe for a brioche style raspberry cream cheese king cake.
-It is inspired by the traditional homemade and bakery style king cakes of Louisiana, as well as my favorite flavor: raspberry cream cheese.
+It is inspired by the traditional homemade and bakery style king cakes of Louisiana.

 Raspberry Cream Cheese King Cake